 Based on the first two steps above, the HR department should be able to create a learning and development plan that works for the business and its employees.

-There is already a foundation of organizational priorities, and the development needs are clarified.
+There is already a foundation of organizational priorities, and the professional development needs are clarified.

 Next, the development strategy should use modern training methods like presentation software while considering budget, timing, training contents, and materials.